-Once the driver arrives at the pick-up location they will have all of the shipment’s details, BOL, packing slip and delivery receipt available within the Project Freight system.
-Photos will be taken, the BOL will be reviewed and mutually agreed upon, the possession of the freight will be transfer to the driver and loaded onto the truck.
-Project FreightThe driver will go through a series of prompts to confirm the freight’s condition is as it was entered by the shipper, it has been loaded onto their truck and that they are ready to complete a site survey.
+Once the driver arrives at the pick-up location he or she will have all of the shipment’s details, BOL, packing slip and delivery receipt available within the Project Freight system.
+Photos will be taken, the BOL will be reviewed and mutually agreed upon, the possession of the freight will be transfered to the driver (chain of custody) and loaded onto the truck.
+Within the Project Freight application, the driver will proceed through a series of prompts to confirm that the freight’s condition is as entered by the shipper; that it has been loaded onto his or her truck; and that he or she is ready to complete a site survey.
 Before departing the facility, the driver will answer questions describing the pick-up location: available bathroom, safe overnight parking, operating hours, measurements of the lanes and loading dock, and any particular information regarding the approach or departure.
 Completing site surveys will increase the driver’s rating within the Project Freight platform by showing their commitment to the overall community.
-When completed, the driver will be ready to leave and will notify the Project Freight system as it pulls away from the dock.
+When completed, the driver will be ready to leave and will notify the Project Freight system as he or she pulls away from the dock.

-During the driver’s delivery route, Project Freight intends to pay the driver money for anticipated out of pocket expenses along the driver’s route.
-Within the first 20 miles of the driver’s departure, the first installment of money will be transferred and then thereafter as the driver hits certain trackable milestones.
+During the driver’s delivery route, Project Freight intends to pay the driver for anticipated out of pocket expenses.
+Within the first 20 miles of the driver’s departure, the first installment of money will be transferred; thereafter funds will continue to transfer as the driver achieves certain progression milestones.

 The driver will be tracked either by the use of Project Freight’s hardware solution or their own personal mobile device.
 The system will prompt the driver to confirm their location throughout the trip.
-This manual confirmation by the driver with auto-generate a notification to the shipper.
-If Project Freight’s hardware is being used the driver will be able to view the shipment status in similar view as the shipper, although they will be notified first if the status falls outside of acceptable perimeters.
-Project Freight wants the drivers to have the opportunity to troubleshoot any issues, and to request help if needed.
-In the time of trouble or crisis, it is Project Freightour main objective is to support the driver.
+This manual confirmation by the driver will auto-generate a notification to the shipper.
+If Project Freight’s hardware is being used, the driver will be able to view the same shipment status screen as the shipper, although they will be notified first should the status fall outside of acceptable parameters.
+Project Freight wants drivers to have the opportunity to troubleshoot any issues, and to request help if needed.
+In a time of trouble or crisis, it is Project Freight’s main objective to support the driver in addressing the issue or ensuring safety.
 When the driver begins troubleshooting any issues, the system will support the driver by offering solutions.
-The solutions offered within the Project Freight app will be partnering Service & Maintenance Providers available in the driver’s current location, other vailable drivers in the area to team drive, and/or other drivers with similar equipment to offload the freight to keep it moving towards its end destination.
+Some of the solutions offered within the Project Freight app will include local service and maintenance providers available in the driver’s current location; other drivers in the area who may be willing to team drive; and/or other drivers with similar equipment to assist in offloading the freight in order to keep it moving towards its end destination.

-Throughout the driver’s trip, they will be asked to add updates regarding weather, hazards or traffic.
+Throughout their trip, drivers will be asked to provide updates regarding weather, hazards, or traffic.
 The system will automatically send simple prompts for the driver to answer.
-These crowdsourcing actions will assist the entire community of drivers and shippers as well as fine tune Project Freight’s route optimization algorithm.
-Drivers will not be obligated to engage in these interactions with our Project Freightsystem although by taking the time to help the overall Project Freight communities will increase the driver’s overall ratings.
+These crowdsourcing actions will assist the entire community of drivers and shippers, as well as help improve Project Freight’s route optimization algorithm.
+Drivers will not be obligated to engage in these interactions with Project Freight’s system, although by taking the time to help the overall Project Freight community, drivers stand to improve their overall ratings within the system.